Janice Yip '15

 Students who have participated in the CCESP:

 We only consider program veterans for officer positions—i.e. you may not participate in the CCESP again as a participant.
 Program veterans who are not accepted for an officer position will not have their application considered further.
 Students should also be aware that if you have participated in the Dominican Republic ASB, you are highly encouraged to apply for an officer position.

 If you have questions about positions or the commitments and responsibilities they entail, blitz Adam.J.Knowlton-Young@dartmouth.edu.

-The CCESP Nicaragua Student Director is a 12-hour a week paid position for fall (will be up to 17 hours in fall term), winter, and spring term for the 2013-2014 year.
-For the right candidate winter term hours/availability may be negotiable.
+The CCESP Nicaragua Student Director is a 12-hour a week paid position (will be up to 17 hours some weeks fall term).
+Preferred availability is14X, 14F (mandatory), 15S.
+14X, 15W/15S being more flexible for the right candidate.
 The Student Director is supervised by the Program Manager for Service Trips.
-The Student Director is responsible for coordinating and managing all aspects of a service learning trip to Nicaragua in December 2013 for a twenty nine-person team of undergraduates, medical students, and faculty.
+The Student Director is responsible for coordinating and managing all aspects of a service learning trip to Nicaragua in December 2014 for a twenty nine-person team of undergraduates, medical students, and faculty.
 The Student Director also supervises a group of five undergraduate student officers.
 The CCESP program is a faculty/staff/student collaborative leadership and decision-making model that amplifies student leadership roles.

 The Student Director must work collaboratively to coordinate with Tucker staff, the Geisel School of Medicine at Dartmouth, and external NGO partners.
 The Student Director oversees the application process and selection of the next year's team, and helps facilitate transition between undergraduate student officers, and is responsible for establishing goals for the future development of the program.
 The Student Director is also required to attend weekly Tucker Foundation student employee meetings.